richarvey/techshift-modernise/content/page/lab2.md

 Save your changes.
 You can use [https://text-compare.com/](https://text-compare.com/) to compare your version with the updated version of the CloudFormation template at the bottom of this document.

-Deploy the CloudFormation changes using CodePipeline In order to deploy the CloudFormation changes for our TSAGallery we will be using CodePipeline, however as we are embracing infrastructure as code, we will setup the CodePipeline using CloudFormation.
+#### Deploy CloudFormation changes using CodePipeline
+In order to deploy the CloudFormation changes for our TSAGallery we will be using CodePipeline, however as we are embracing infrastructure as code, we will setup the CodePipeline using CloudFormation.
 This will be our BootStrap stack with which we can then automate the remainder of our environment.

-Create the BootStrap CloudFormation template
+##### Create the BootStrap CloudFormation template

 Create a new blank document in your favourite text editor.
 Add each of the following sections to the end of the document.

-__Note:__ Indentation is important in CloudFormation and the code snipits must be copied exactly as they appear, including leading spaces.
+__Note:__ Indentation is important in CloudFormation and the code snippets must be copied exactly as they appear, including leading spaces.

 Add the CloudFormation version line.